 - They may find it difficult to concentrate, solve problems, or carry out a sequence of tasks such as cooking a meal

 - Language-for example difficulty following a conversation or finding the right word to use in a conversation.

 - They may have a problem judging distances (such as on stairs) and visualising objects in three dimensions.

 Dementia Friends Information Sessions are now being held in Marlow and we would be delighted if you could attend one.

-Please contact us for more information or to book a place at one of the sessions.
+Please contact us or go to our events page for more information to book a place at one of the sessions.